Non-Equilibrium Thermodynamic Issues Related to On-Demand Systems

 Results from past research and research recently initiated are presented here in order to illustrate the need for a multi-fidelity (higher- and reduced-order) dynamic modeling, simulation, and optimization capability that results in aircraft subsystem integrations that minimize waste heat generation and reduce overall system energy requirements across a range of mission profiles.
 The examples presented provide a basis for the work envisioned as well as illustrations of the non-equilibrium thermodynamic effects of unsteady or transient operation on aircraft synthesis/design and operation.
 The three examples given involve i) the mission-integrated synthesis/design optimization of an advanced tactical aircraft system with a focus on its transient fuel loop subsystem, ii) the effects of mission segment discretizations on capturing the dynamics of a scram-jet hypersonic vehicle mission on vehicle performance, and iii) the effects of unsteady aerodynamics on flight vehicle operation.

-M. R. Von Spakovsky et al., "Non-Equilibrium Thermodynamic Issues Related to On-Demand Systems," 48th AIAA Aerospace Sciences Meeting Including the New Horizons Forum and Aerospace Exposition, American Institute of Aeronautics and Astronautics (AIAA), Jan 2010.
+M. R. Von Spakovsky et al., "Non-Equilibrium Thermodynamic Issues Related to On-Demand Systems," Proceedings of the 48th AIAA Aerospace Sciences Meeting (2010, Orlando, FL), American Institute of Aeronautics and Astronautics (AIAA), Jan 2010.

 The definitive version is available at https://doi.org/10.2514/6.2010-289